camilleramos1/react-portfolio/README.md

 * [Questions](#questions)

 ## Description
 I created this personal portfolio to showcase some of my skills and previous projects to employers.
 Using React and Tailwind, I built the portfolio containing the following sections: Home, About Me, Portfolio, Resume, and Contact.
 In the portfolio section, there are 6 of my previous projects displayed with links to both the live site or demo, and the code via GitHub.
+This application is responsive to smaller devices.

 ## Technologies
 Some of the technologies I used to build this application are: